Single/multi Ingredient Products

 Each ingredient should be expressed on the Total Ingredient List provided in your Application Kit.
-There are examples of both single and multi-ingredient Total Ingredient Lists when you log into the website and navigate to the Individual Forms and Checklists page in the right hand Applicant Menu.
-There is also an example Compost Application on the Application Support Downloads page.
+There are examples of both single and multi-ingredient Total Ingredient Lists when you log into the website and navigate to the Application Support Downloads page in the right hand Applicant Menu.

 OMRI charges a product fee based on whether a product is single ingredient or multi-ingredient with the exception of water and OMRI Listed products.
 For a full explanation of fees, please see the Review Cost page.